Owner / Director

 Violin, Voice, Piano, Guitar, Ukulele

 Born into a musical family, Julie began performing at the age of three, and professionally at eight.
 She has performed in many notable venues including the Count Basie Theatre, Keswick Theatre, World Cafe Live and the Kennedy Center, sharing the stage with Wynonna Judd, Little Big Town and Trout Fishing in America.
 Julie has extensive training in theatrical singing and has been cast in leading roles in "Into the Woods" and "The Music Man."
 As a violinist, she earned the Helen Buckman Award for Outstanding Musicianship at the age of seventeen.
 Today, Julie is a fiddler and vocalist for Nashville recording artist Liv Divine, and a featured violinist in the classically based Divine Hand Ensemble.
-Julie has also lent her talents to Geoff Hansplant's latest CD, "Kick Off Your Muddy Boots," with contributions on a violin, organ, piano and vocals, as well as being a songwriter and arranger with the band.
+Julie has also lent her talents to Dirt Track Racer's 2014 CD, "Kick Off Your Muddy Boots," with contributions on a violin, organ, piano and vocals, as well as being a songwriter and arranger with the band.
+Her instrumental and vocal gifts feature prominently on their new and soon to be released album, "Something's Gotta Give."
 As Geoff has said about her, "In our band, Julie is a spark plug.
 Her ideas and musicality bring a tremendous depth and sensitivity to the music and make it come alive in ways I could not have imagined."
 As a teacher, Julie is flexible and adapts easily to situations and people.
 In developing her students' overall musiciality, she uses ear training, music theory, reading, technique, and songwriting as a basis for her teaching.
 In her own words, "I will always teach music, as long as I live.
 Music enhances life; it makes the world a better place.
 Everybody has music inside them; I'm just here to show them which door to open."

 Bass, Piano, Guitar, Violin, Ukulele